More omicron detected as hospitals strain under delta surge

 “The omicron variant is here, and as anticipated we are seeing the beginning of community spread," state Health Commissioner Mary Bassett said in a news release.

-The number of states finding the variant is growing as well, with Massachusetts and Washington state announcing their first cases Saturday, a day after New Jersey, Georgia, Pennsylvania and Maryland reported their first confirmed cases.
+The number of states finding the variant is growing as well, with Massachusetts, Connecticut and Washington state announcing their first cases Saturday, a day after New Jersey, Georgia, Pennsylvania and Maryland reported their first confirmed cases.
 Missouri reported its first presumed case Friday.

 The variant also has been detected in Nebraska, Minnesota, California, Hawaii, Colorado and Utah.